aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/single-chamber-pacemaker-tester/README.md

 - If the re-test fails, the device is routed to manual testing

 ## Regression Testing
-- Over 1500+ Single Chamber Pacemaker were tested before finally placing it on production testing floor
+- Successfully tested 2000+ single chamber pacemakers before deployment to the production testing floor.

 ## Status
 - Single-chamber pacemaker validation: Implemented and is actively used in Production QC